Fridavhaf/MyShop/README.md

 ## Project Overview
 This project is a simple online shop developed as part of the ITPE3200 Web Applications course.
 It demonstrates core ASP.NET Core MVC concepts, best practices for structuring a maintainable web application, and basic database integration with SQLite using Entity Framework Core.
+The project includes full CRUD functionality for products, allowing users to create, read, update, and delete items directly in the application.

 The project includes:
 - **Table View:** Displays products in a tabular format.